-A list of the stockholders of record entitled to vote at the Annual Meeting will be available at the Annual Meeting and at the Company's principal executive offices during the ten days prior to the Annual Meeting.
+A list of the stockholders of record entitled to vote at the Annual Meeting will be available electronically to stockholders at the Annual Meeting website at www.virtualshareholdermeeting.com/NWS2022 during the entirety of the Annual Meeting.
+Stockholders wishing to inspect the list at the Company's principal executive offices during the 10 days preceding the Annual Meeting should contact the Corporate Secretary at 2022AnnualMeeting@newscorp.com.